ipverse/tools/crowdsec/README.md

 ./crowdsec-ban-as.sh --silent 12345 1d
 ```

-This command fetches data from the [ipverse-asn-ip](https://github.com/ipverse/asn-ip) repository and bans networks announced by AS12345 for 1 day, and the `--silent` flag will
-suppress the output.
+This command bans networks announced by AS12345 for 1 day, and the `--silent` flag will suppress the output.

 ### Cron Job Operation